his-interop/jaxcsd/README.md

 As highlighted this is an alpha version of the project and a lot of work needs to be done.

-* There is need to implement unit testing, functional testing and incorporate JUnit in the project.
+* There is need to introduce quality assurance testing in JaxCsd.
-* Incorporate javadoc for the project.
+* Incorporate javadoc and site for the project.
+* To setup wiki for JaxCsd
+* To install jaxcsd in Maven Central